crazyman10123/ircBotPHP/README.md

 =========
 IRCBot is a basic bot I coded in PHP made for CLI use.
 It supports plugins, but can only join one channel at a time.

-**WARNING: THIS IS THE UNSTABLE BRANCH.
-THIS CODE MAY NOT FUNCTION HOW IT'S MEANT TO**

 When running commands, you will need to use the prefix defined in **config.php** or using the command **-cp**.

 Usage